- Get Started

 Another risk with multiple Activity Providers or Agents accessing the same Documents is that they could access the Documents at the same time and accidentally overwrite one another’s data.
 Imagine the following series of events relating to a Document that stores high scores for a mobile learning game:

 Tin Can makes use of ETags to prevent this happening.
 Every time a Document is updated, the LRS creates a new ETag for that Document, which it sends to the Activity Provider when they retrieve or store the Document.
 They then send the ETag back to the LRS when they make changes, telling the LRS which version of the Document they’re trying to modify.
 The LRS will reject any attempt to store a Document that doesn’t come with the latest ETag.
-ETags are simply a SHA1 hash of the document and are commonly used in applications across the internet; they’re not unique to Tin Can.
+ETags are simply a SHA1 hash of the document and are commonly used in applications across the internet; they’re not unique to xAPI.

 In the example above, when player two’s phone tried to store the updated High Scores Document, this would not actually overwrite player one’s score.
 Instead, the LRS would return an error to player two’s phone to let it know that the Document had changed.
 The app would then request the latest version of the Document from the LRS and get the latest ETag.
 It could then choose to try and merge its changes into the latest Document, drop its changes and keep the latest Document or overwrite the latest Document with its own version.
 You’ll need to choose which option works best in your application.